Get a taste of season 1 of sci-fi disaster series Into The Night, then get ready for season 2.

 What’s it like?

 Currently streaming on Netflix, Into the Night is fast paced and suspense driven.
 It’s based on Jacek Dukaj’s post-apocalyptic novel The Old Axolotl but – despite the sci-fi premise – the adaptation is a heady mix of character intrigue and almost unbearable tension.
-Think ‘disaster movie meets prison breakout’ and you’ll have a fair idea of the flavour.
+Think ‘disaster movie meets prison breakout’.

 Season 1 comprises six episodes, each around 40 minutes long.
 That length, plus the ramped up narrative, makes it supremely bingeable.